 Dr. Liu has over 10 years of R&D experience in the solar industry.
-Prior to Rayton Solar he was Director of Product Engineering at Arzon Solar (a concentrator photovoltaic technology company) where he led the team to break the world record of solar module efficiency two times.
-He also has extensive experiences in prototyping and manufacturing ramp-up.
+Prior to Rayton Solar he was the Director of Product Engineering at Arzon Solar (a concentrator photovoltaic technology company) where he led the team to break the world record of solar module efficiency two times.
+He also has extensive experience in prototyping and manufacturing ramp-up.
 He obtained his M.S. and Ph.D. in Electrical Engineering from University of Texas at Austin and the University of Virginia.

 Jeff McKay, Ph.D., is responsible for the development, testing, and integration of Rayton Solar’s unique thin film photovoltaic technology.
 Jeff is a graduate of the UCLA Materials Science and Engineering doctorate program and has robust knowledge in the fields of semiconductor processing, wafer bonding, and characterization of advanced materials.
 Jeff is also an experienced teacher and has earned UCLA departmental awards in the field of teaching and received a nomination for university-wide honors.

 Ninel Vartanian is the design and mechanical engineer at Rayton Solar responsible for testing, analysis, and development of the company’s engineering projects.
 She received both her Master of Mechanical Engineering and Bachelor of Physics from UCLA.
 With diverse experience in accelerator physics, biomedical research, optics research, and mechanical design, Ninel facilitates the development of Rayton’s implanter and solar cell technology.